 Grape tomatoes- Organic is best!

 Basil pesto- When buying jarred pesto, be sure to check the ingredients- it will likely be a bit more expensive than the store brand, but incredibly important to get the least processed product available.
-Your body will thank you!
 If you'd like, you can also use homemade pesto.
 Often pesto ingredients contain nuts like pine nuts and even walnuts.
 If you have a nut allergy, be sure to search for a nut-free basil pesto dressing.

-Basil flakes- Lightly freeze-dried is what we like to use.
+Basil flakes- Lightly freeze-dried is what I like to use.
 You may also use fresh basil sliced or chopped.

 Feta Cheese- This one is also important to check the ingredients.
 Use all-natural ingredients and avoid products with chemicals that increase shelf stability because they increase inflammation!